scourtney-qm/water_lvl_plot/README.md

-# water_lvl_plot
+# Water level Plot
-Uses the Environment Agency Real Time flood-monitoring API to create plots
+Uses the Environment Agency Real Time flood-monitoring API to create plots.

+See the tutorial for more details.